galaxy-iuc/parsec/docs/commands/libraries.rst

 Get all the libraries or filter for specific one(s) via the provided name or ID.
 Provide only one argument: ``name`` or ``library_id``, but not both.

+**Output**

+list of dicts each containing basic information about a library

 **Options**::